Features

 )

-If you would like to run your own embedding model, you can define a custom resolver to compute the embedding from existing features in the feature set.
+If you would like to run your own embedding model, you can define a custom resolver to compute the embedding from existing features in the feature class.
 For performance, we recommend to store the model weights in an object store (such as AWS S3 or GCS) rather than including them your source code and to load the model using a boot hook.

 from chalk.features import before_all, DataFrame, embedding, features, online, Vector